vdehaven/OctopusWebhooks/readme.md

             - `Name`
             - `Id`
         - `Enabled`: Toggles this trigger
-        - `Notify`: Notification settings for failuresm
+        - `Notify`: Notification settings for failures
             - `Emails`: Array of email addresses
             - `Slack`: Array of Slack channels to notify on failure
                 - `Name`: Channel name